aasisodiya/general/git/README.md

 # config setting
 git config --global http.proxy "http://custom.proxy.co.in:8080"

-# not merge , but want to know what we are upto?
+# not merge , but want to know what we are up to?
 git fetch
 git merge